SuperToma/discogs-xml2elasticsearch/README.md

  - Memory leak on Debian 9 while downloading Discogs files.

-You can download them manually :
+You can download them manually and run the import command after :

 ```
 cd downloads